bentomhall/nih-system/homebrewery/classes/5e-character-creation.md

 ### Alignment

 Alignment is not in effect, except descriptively.
 Instead, come up with two adjectives that describe your character's default reaction to things.
 For example, a habitual straight-man, always serious and mission-focused, might be "Focused" and "Serious", while the flirty minx who loves to stir up trouble might be "Sexy Chaotic".
-This is best done in discussion with the rest of the table, as it sets a tone for the party as a whole.
+This is best done in discussion with the rest of the table--it sets a tone for the party as a whole.
 Some groups are ok with tonal dissonance, while it causes issues for others.
 Best to figure this out *before* you start playing.

+### Stamina and Aether
+Dawn of Hope's fundamental premises differ from the norm for other 5e settings in a number of ways.
+One of the key differences is that spell slots aren't a thing; instead, every class presented here has some amount of Aether (abbreviated as AET), using the spell point variant rules.
+Even non-spellcasting classes have spell points as if they were 1/3 casters (e.g. Eldritch Knight fighters).
+All Aether regenerates on a long rest.
+In addition, every class has some amount of Stamina (STA), which is restored on a short rest.
+Magical class abilities (including but not limited to spells) usually consume AET, while others (including the new skill-trick system) consume mostly STA.

+Alongside these are a trio of universal PC actions: Deflect, Exert, and Focus.

+#### Deflect
+When you are targeted by an attack while you are wearing armor or are affected by mage armor, you can use your reaction and spend 2 STA to add your proficiency bonus to your AC against that attack.
+You must use this reaction before you know the outcome of the attack, but if you take this action and the attack misses, you can immediately make either a melee attack against them with a weapon or shield you are wielding or attempt to Shove them as part of the reaction.
+If you attack them with a shield, it counts as a melee weapon with a 1d4 damage die for that attack.
+If you do not have a weapon or shield in hand, you cannot make this special attack.

+#### Exert
+By spending 1 STA when you make an ability check or save that uses Strength, Dexterity, or Constitution, you can add your proficiency bonus to the check even if you are already adding your proficiency bonus or a multiple of your proficiency bonus to that check or save.

+#### Focus
+By spending 1 AET when you make an ability check or save that uses Intelligence, Wisdom, or Charisma, you can add your proficiency bonus to the check even if you are already adding your proficiency bonus or a multiple of your proficiency bonus to that check or save.

 \page
 ### Languages